Naviden/AI-and-Big-Data-Course/04_Big Data Technologies.md

 - **Data Lakes**

 ### Objectives:
-By the end of this segment, students will be able to:
 1. Understand the key technologies that enable the processing and storage of Big Data.
 2. Recognize the roles of Hadoop, Spark, NoSQL databases, and Data Lakes in managing large-scale data.
 3. Learn how these technologies integrate with AI and ML workflows to facilitate big data analysis.